EdwinB12/Explainable-Christmas/README.md

 ## Training and Explaining Pipelines
+We highly recommend using MlFlow to run this repository.
 To run the entire pipeline using MLFlow, use the following command:

 `mlflow run --entry-point run_all --no-conda .`